• Skip to primary navigation

 Frozen peas, carrots & corn is the easiest to work with.
 This is normally found as a trio in the frozen section of your local supermarket.

-Lebanese 7 spice (affiliate link), cinnamon, salt and pepper are the spices and seasoning used in this recipe.
-The 7 spice can be swapped with all spice, however I highly recommend making your own fresh blend of 7 spices.
+Lebanese 7 spice, cinnamon, salt and pepper are the spices and seasoning used in this recipe.
+The 7 spice can be swapped with all spice, however I highly recommend making your own fresh blend of Lebanese spices.

 Optional: If you have a sweet tooth, you could add raisins.
 I personally love this, but the males in my family sadly do not.
 (I should just put it in there seen how I am the cook haha, they should deal with it!)